Mgr. Daniela Čadková Ph.D.

 • Classical Roman Theatre and Drama, translating from Latin (Seneca’s tragedies)

-• classical tradition in Czech literature and Drama in the 19th and 20th century
+• Classical reception in Czech literature and Drama in the 19th and 20th century